vichan7/lidar_IMU_calib/README.md

 **LI-Calib** is a toolkit for calibrating the 6DoF rigid transformation and the time offset between a 3D LiDAR and an IMU.
 It's based on continuous-time batch optimization.
 IMU-based cost and LiDAR point-to-surfel distance are minimized jointly, which renders the calibration problem well-constrained in general scenarios.

 ## **Notes for Jay**
 This package requires the covariance of the data to be greater than 0.25 (see inertial_initializer.cpp).
+Ignore the installation instructions in this README and use our [lidar-imu-calib-docker](https://github.com/vichan7/lidar-imu-calib-docker) repository.

 ## **Prerequisites**